Navarathri (1964 film): Soundtrack

-The music was composed by K. V. Mahadevan and the lyrics were penned by Sankaradas Swamigal and Kannadasan.
+The music was composed by K. V. Mahadevan.
 The song "Iravinil Aattam" was remixed by G. V. Prakash Kumar in Kadavul Irukaan Kumaru (2016).

-Reception
+Release and reception

-The Indian Express wrote on 14 November 1964, "Director APN, with deft, imaginative touches that alternate with crudity and mere melodrama makes what might have been an outstanding picture just a good entertainer".
+Navarathri was released on 3 November 1964.Despite facing competition from Padagotti, Muradan Muthu.
+The Indian Express wrote on 14 November, "Director APN, with deft, imaginative touches that alternate with crudity and mere melodrama makes what might have been an outstanding picture just a good entertainer".
 Writing for Kalki, P. Kannan said the film could be watched multiple times of the performances of Ganesan and Savitri.
+Ananda Vikatan also printed a favourable review, saying it could be watched more than once.

 Legacy

-Following Sivaji's death in 2001, BBC News named Navarathri as one of his best films.
+Following Ganesan's death in 2001, BBC News named Navarathri as one of his best films.
 Malathi Rangarajan of The Hindu wrote in 2007, " At a time when playing even three roles in a film was a wonder, you saw an actor handling nine with élan!
 And each was so different from the other that you almost forgot it was the same man playing all the parts".